-The Associations commend the Agencies for their efforts to tackle this challenging assignment.
-We look forward to continuing to work with the Agencies in the evolutionary process that supports diversity efforts.
-At the same time, we believe it is critically important to recognize the great diversity of communities and financial institutions across the United States where trying to establish any kind of uniform approach clearly would be counter-productive.
+Zions Bank commends the Agencies for their efforts to tackle this challenging assignment.
+We look forward to continuing to work with the Agencies in the evolutionary process that support diversity efforts.
+At the same time, we believe it is critically important to recognize the great diversity of communities and financial intuitions across the United States where trying to establish any kind of uniform approach clearly would be counter-productive.

-To succeed, we believe it is important to recognize that any one-size-fits-all model would be extremely burdensome to many community financial institutions and would be another burden that serves to the detriment of community banks and, in turn, the communities they serve.
-We encourage the Agencies to be mindful that all banks are integral parts of their local communities and, as such, reflect the make-up of their communities appropriately whether their retail footprints are national, regional, statewide, or simply a part of a political subdivision, whether they are urban, suburban, or rural.
+In order to succeed, we believe it is important to recognize that any one-size-fits-all model would be extremely burdensome to many community financial institutions and would be another burden that serves to the detriment of community banks.
+Finally, we encourage the Agencies to be mindful that all banks are integral parts of their local communities and, as such, reflect the make-up of their communities appropriately whether their retail footprints are national, regional, state-wide, or simply a part of a political subdivision, whether they are urban, suburban, or rural.